barely3am/zic-protocol/README.md

 3. Change Process
 ==
 This document is governed by the [Consensus-Oriented Specification System (COSS)](http://www.digistan.org/spec:1/COSS).
+In addition:

+* Comments SHOULD be logged as new issues.
+* Contributions SHOULD be logged as new pull-requests.

 4. Language
 ==